apache/pulsar/site2/docs/tiered-storage-gcs.md

 sidebar_label: GCS offloader
 ---

-This chapter guides you through every step of installing and configuring GCS offloader and using it with Pulsar.
+This chapter guides you through every step of installing and configuring the GCS offloader and using it with Pulsar.

 ## Installation

 Follow the steps below to install the GCS offloader.

 ### Prerequisite

+- Pulsar: 2.4.2 or later versions

 - Apache jclouds: 2.2.0 or later versions